iot-for-all/Device-Observability-onthe-Edge/README.md

-# Device Observability on the Edge with Azure IoT Edge & Azure IoT Central
+# Dashboarding on the Edge with Azure IoT Edge & Azure IoT Central

 In this learning path you will implement the following solution